 Waterfront Best Management Practices (BMPs) are commonly implemented to minimize impacts of development on adjacent water quality and ecological features.
-A review of municipal best practices implemented by other municipalities is being completed by JLR as part of their related Existing Conditions, Issues and Opportunities Report.
+A review of municipal best practices implemented by other municipalities was completed in JLR (2022).
 The scientific underpinning of three common waterfront development BMPs is described in the following paragraphs to provide an understanding of how the mechanisms of each help to reduce development-related impacts.